databricks/cli/docs/commands.md

  * `--json` - either inline JSON string or @path/to/file.json with request body
  * `--rearm` - Number of seconds after being triggered before the alert rearms itself and can be triggered again.

-## `bricks catalogs` - A catalog is the first layer of Unity Catalog’s three-level namespace.
+## `databricks catalogs` - A catalog is the first layer of Unity Catalog’s three-level namespace.

 A catalog is the first layer of Unity Catalog’s three-level namespace.
 It’s used to organize your data assets.
 Users can see all catalogs on which they have been assigned the USE_CATALOG